TongluY/Table-Analysis-Tool/README.md

 4. **Missing Data Handling**: In pandas, handling missing data, especially for integer columns, can be cumbersome.
 Sparrow offers a more streamlined approach to represent missing integers, similar to how NaN is used for floats.

+### 6 Stages of the Project:
+**P1: Tooling and Basics**
+Create a shared library and a simple program that manipulates bits of data using tools like a compiler and make.
+Implement functions to count bits and perform bitwise operations.

+**P2: NullableInts**
+Develop an efficient way to represent integers with some missing values using vectors and bitsets.
+Implement functions to drop zero values, compute averages, and perform element-wise division.

+**P3: References and Conversions**
+Improve NullableInts functions by using references and const, and add conversion functions between NullableInts and other formats.
+Write a program that constructs a NullableInts based on command line arguments.

+**P4: Class-Based Implementation**
+Create an IntColumn class with functionality similar to NullableInts, leveraging object-oriented programming features.
+Implement methods for dropping zero values, computing averages, and performing element-wise division using operator overloading.

+**P5: Copying and Moving**
+Create a NamedIntColumn type with a string name and a pointer to an IntColumn object.
+Practice moving and copying by implementing constructors and assignment operators for the NamedIntColumn.

+**P6: Table**
+Create a Table type that manages a collection of NamedIntColumn objects using shared pointers.
+Implement methods for adding columns, retrieving columns by name, and performing file I/O to load and save table data.

 By the end of this project, you'll be able to perform a variety of powerful table operations with Sparrow, such as:

 - Extracting a column from the table: